MVPeter/WorkoutTracker/README.md

   ### License

-    * This project is covered by the following license(s): None
+    * This project is covered by the following license(s): MIT

   ---